sf-wdi-31/how-to-hide-secrets/heroku-mean-stack-deploy.md

     }
 ```

-For example, if you're using `mongoose` but don't have it listed in your package.json `dependencies`, run the following:
+If your `package.json` is missing any dependencies, you will need to both `install` and `--save` the package.
+For example, if you notice that the `mongoose` package is missing from your `package.json` you would need to run:

 ```bash
     npm install --save mongoose